-NinjaTrader Review: The reputation of NinjaTrader has been built around their trading software.
-Since its debut in 2003, the company has been expanding their brand to offer brokerage services, streaming and historical market data (via Kinetick) and a community of app developers and trading educators (Ecosystem).
-If you are looking into NinjaTrader, there is a great likelihood that you are interested in trading futures and Forex.
-This is where it shines.
-In fact, you can have their powerful software for free if you have a ‘funded’ NinjaTrader Brokerage Forex and/or futures trading account.
+NinjaTrader’s reputation has been built around its trading software.
+Hence our NinjaTrader review.
+Since its debut in 2003, the company has expanded its brand to offer brokerage services, streaming and historical market data (via Kinetick), and a community of app developers and trading educators (Ecosystem).

-That does not mean that you cannot use the software to trade other securities.
-The paid version of the NinjaTrader trading platform works with Futures, Forex, CFD’s, Stocks & Cryptocurrencies.
+The paid version of the NinjaTrader trading platform works with Futures, Forex, CFDs, Stocks, and Cryptocurrencies.

-- NinjaTrader is a good futures trading platform that offers free advanced charting, trade simulation, with market analysis.
-They also have an Ecosystem of 3rd part vendors that design trading indicators for their software.
+NinjaTrader is a great trading platform for futures and Forex.
+You get free advanced charting and trade simulation with market analysis.
+They also have a team of 3rd party vendors that design trading indicators for their software.
 They bought TradoVate.
 As a result, they’re becoming the best platform for futures trading.

-If you buy or lease a license of the NinjaTader platform, you will have a few choices in terms of brokers.
-These include IFOREX.com, FXCM (non-US), Interactive Brokers, Oanda and TD AMERITRADE.
-Check out a list of the top trading companies.
-Also, here’s a list of the top free trading brokers.
+Did you know you can buy or lease a license from NinjaTader?
+If you decide to go that route, they have a few choices in terms of brokers.
+These include IFOREX.com, FXCM (non-US), Interactive Brokers, Oanda, and TD AMERITRADE.
+This is a great thing to know in our NinjaTrader review.

-According to NinjaTrader Group, LLC, over 60,000 traders around the world so far have been using their software and brokerage services.
-The technically inclined may appreciate the fact that NinjaTrader has an open-source framework.
+NinjaTrader has over 60,000 traders worldwide using their software and brokerage services.
+If you’re a techie, you may appreciate that NinjaTrader has an open-source framework.

-For example, I was first introduced to NinjaTrader through a course I bought on trading system building; which involves a lot of backtesting.
-I realized back then that, if you learn technical analysis, you can really leverage the power of the software to build a winning strategy.
+We were introduced to NinjaTrader through a course on trading system building, which involves a lot of backtesting.
+Once you learn technical analysis, you can leverage the power of the software to build a trading strategy.

-If, by default, NinjaTrader doesn’t have your preferred indicators, there are hundreds if not thousands of third-party tools you can access to satisfy the most creative of strategies; with all kind of unique and sometimes exotic indicators.
+If, by default, NinjaTrader doesn’t have your preferred indicator, you have access to thousands of 3rd-party tools to satisfy the most creative of strategies, along with all kinds of unique and sometimes exotic indicators.

 To trade directly inside NinjaTrader, you will need real-time/live data.
-The NinjaTrader platform is compatible with many data feed vendors.
+The platform is compatible with many data feed vendors.
 Let’s continue with our NinjaTrader review.

 Open Source and Free to Use?

-The NinjaTrader software is free to use for backtesting, simulated trading and advanced charting.
-You can use it to develop your own indicators and even build trading apps.
+The NinjaTrader software is free for backtesting, simulated trading, and advanced charting.
+You can use it to develop indicators and even build trading apps.
 The amount of customization is quasi-unlimited.

-Using free historical data, you can rewind the markets and execute your strategies and watch how they play out.
-Using a simulated data feed inside NinjaTrader allows you to set the market direction.
+A simulated data feed inside NinjaTrader allows us to set the market direction.
 As a result, you can test how your ideas would perform in a specific market environment.

 The “Order Flow +” and the “Trader +” premium features yield powerful benefits.
 Both are included with a NinjaTrader 8 Lifetime license.
-Check out the details on NinjaTrader’s site.
+Full details are availableNinjaTrader’ser’s site.

 Algorithmic High Frequency Trading!
-Sound familiar?
-It’s been said that “The time will come when no human investment manager will be able to beat the computer”.
+It’s been said that “The time will come when no human investment manager will be able to beat the computer.”

-We are not there yet but there is a lot of “algo” trading going on in the markets.
+We aren’t there yet, but there is a lot of “algo” trading in the markets.

-I like what Paul Tudor Jones, Co-founder of Tudor Investment Corporation, said: “No man is better than a machine,” “And no machine is better than a man with a machine.”
+As Paul Tudor Jones, Co-founder of Tudor Investment Corporation, said: “No man is better than a machine…And no machine is better than a man with a machine.”

-Automating your trading, aside from being a hands-free operation, can greatly reduce the stress of day trading.
-If this is something that interests you start by visiting the NinjaTrader Ecosystem site.
+Aside from being a hands-free operation, automated trading can greatly reduce the stress of day trading.
+If this piques your interest, start by visiting the NinjaTrader Ecosystem site.

 On the Plus Side

-- You can practice, practice, practice with the free simulation version using either random data or the Kinetick End of Day data feed.
-Keep in mind that this type of data may only be useful to an active trader if they are taking swing trades.
+Practice using random data or the Kinetick End of Day data feed with the free simulation version.
+Remember that this data type may only be useful to active traders if they are taking swing trades.

-- A vastly customizable platform with floating windows and a massive amount of indicators, many that cannot be found in other platforms.
-It’s a robust platform considering that they are hundreds of developers contributing to it and making it feature-rich.
+A vastly customizable platform with floating windows and a massive amount of indicators, many of which cannot be found on other platforms.
+It is a robust platform considering that they are hundreds of developers contributing to it and making it feature-rich.

-- Being able to use the software for free until you’re comfortable going live and paying for it.
-If you pay for the software, the multi-broker access allows you to manage multiple brokerage accounts in one platform.
-That is, of course, if the brokers you are using is part of the library of brokers NinjaTrader can connect with.
+You can use the software for free until you’re comfortable going live and paying for it.
+The paid software allows access to manage multiple brokerage accounts in one platform; if the brokers being used are part of the library of brokers NinjaTrader can connect with.

 Three things in this Ninjatrader review that may make you hesitate to use them.

-- If you are a stock and/or options trader/investor, you will need an account of your own with a compatible broker such as interactive brokers or TD Ameritrade.
-Note that the selection of affiliated brokers may be different from country to country.
+A stock or options trader will need an account with a compatible broker, such as Interactive Brokers or TD Ameritrade.
+Note that the selection of affiliated brokers may differ from country to country.

-Technical analysts will get all the charts, tools, screeners, scanners, filters and indicators they can imagine but investors looking for more extensive fundamental data research may have to look somewhere else.
+Technical analysts will get all the charts, tools, screeners, scanners, filters, and indicators they can imagine.
+However, investors looking for more extensive fundamental data research may have to look elsewhere.

-- NinjaTrader, being a program you download and use locally, can create some challenges with execution speed of scans.
+NinjaTrader, a program you download and use locally, can create some challenges with the execution speed of scans.
 Particularly when involving hundreds of symbols.
-On the same token, using the software to trade live through a third-party broker like Interactive Brokers is basically adding steps in the execution of the trades.
-I found that many traders do execute their trades with their regular broker but use the NinjaTrader software for planning and testing strategies.
+On the same token, using the software to trade live through a 3rd party broker like Interactive Brokers adds steps in the execution of the trades.
+We have found that many traders execute their trades with their regular broker but use the software for planning and testing strategies.

 NinjaTrader Review Takeaway

 We hope you enjoyed this NinjaTrader review.
-If you’re not in the US and are searching for an alternative, the well-liked charting capabilities of Thinkorswim from TD Ameritrade (and you may if you are not a US resident), try NinjaTrader.
-I recommend you go with version 8.
+If you’re not in the US and are searching for an alternative to the well-liked charting capabilities of ThinkOrSwim, try NinjaTrade version 8.
 It has over 500 improvements from the previous version.

-The NinjaTrader 8 version delivers advanced trading features for both discretionary traders and automated system builders.
+The latest version (Version 8) delivers advanced trading features for discretionary traders and automated system builders.
 It works for all levels of stock trading, futures, and Forex.
-Plus, if you are a beginner, NinjaTrader 7 will be more difficult to learn.
+Plus, for a beginner, NinjaTrader 8 is very user-friendly.
 However, no matter how intuitive and user-friendly the software may be, there will be a learning curve involving many video tutorials, online reading, and guides of all sorts.

-If you are technically and strategically inclined, you can start developing your own automated money-making strategies.
-Learning and practicing technical analysis is learning to make money.
+If you’re technically and strategically inclined, you can start developing automated strategies.
+Learning and practicing technical analysis is an important skill to learn while trading.